alexdimopoulos/PointCloudCity-Open3D-ML/README.md

 * [Inference with Intel OpenVINO](docs/openvino.md)

 ## Contribute
-**This repository is not being maintained but the code under /pscr_point_cloud_city/scripts can be used to process the Point Cloud City dataset for machine learning tasks.**
+**This repository is no longer maintained by NIST.
+The code under /pscr_point_cloud_city/scripts can be used to process the Point Cloud City dataset for machine learning tasks.**

 There are many ways to contribute to the original project through:
 * https://github.com/isl-org/Open3D-ML/